- About LES

 Prior to taking the Partnering and Strategy role in 2013, Eric was part of the MedImmune Corporate Development and Ventures team since 2011, with responsibility for business development and licensing transactions with university, academic, and non-profit institutions and in the cardiovascular, gastrointestinal, and metabolic disease therapeutic area, as well as oversight of MedImmune's pandemic influenza contracts with the United States Government.
 Eric joined MedImmune in 2002 as a Product Manager in MedImmune's Marketing Department and worked on Synagis (palivizumab), CytoGam (CMV-IVIG) and RespiGam (RSV-IVIG).
 In 2006 Eric joined MedImmune's Business Development Department where he has worked on licensing transactions across a range of therapeutic areas, including completing licenses with Trellis Biosciences, Immune Design Corporation, and Amgen, as well as out-licenses of MedImmune's reverse genetics intellectual property estates.
 Eric holds undergraduate degrees in physics and political sciences from Stanford University, and an MBA from Northwestern University's Kellogg School of Management.

-Scott is Director, Licensing at InterDigital, a leading mobile technology R&D company.
+Scott is Vice President of Licensing and Technology Ventures at General Electric.
+Previously, he served as Director, Licensing at InterDigital, a leading mobile technology R&D company.
 Prior to joining InterDigital, Scott served as Director with Stout Risius Ross, Inc. (formerly Invotex) where he led the transaction services practice area.
 He was responsible for managing the sale and licensing of clients' intellectual property assets as well as providing consulting services related to both litigation and the valuation of intellectual property and technology businesses.
 Scott has more than 20 years of experience in licensing and business development as well as in consulting to technology businesses.
-Over the past fifteen years, he has specialized in intellectual property assets.

 He also served as Vice President in the Strategic Business Development and Technology Commercialization business units of BTG plc, a British technology development and licensing company.
 Earlier in his career, Scott served as Director of Sales and Marketing for a start-up manufacturer of industrial computers and plant floor workstations where he was responsible for building a national distribution network and leading the company through a period of dynamic sales growth.